COURSE UNIT TITLE

 2. Depending on analytical approach, a question may inquire multiple responses.

-3. Questions examine the student's ability to combine theory with literary and intellectual history.
+3. Questions examine the student's ability for combining theory with literary and intellectual history in handling the issues of discussion.

 Language of Instruction